slatekit/kiit-site/src/hugo/slatekit-v3/content/utils/overview.md

 draft: true
 ---
 # Overview
 Slate Kit <strong>Utilities</strong> supplement the existing Kotlin standard library by offering a powerful set of general purpose Kotlin components that can be used for any application.
-Many of these components are located in the <a class="url-ch" href="#project">SlateKit.Common</a> project.
+Many of these components are located in the {{% sk-link-code component="common" filepath="common" name="slatekit-common" %}} project.
 However, there are a few components located in other projects.
 Refer to each utility component for more info.
 {{% break %}}

 ## Setup